mtch99/Ballerz/README.md

     `TODO: define next scenarios`
     - I want to add my favorite playground

+## Fixes
+- [x] Refactor ApiClient to be flexible with authentication methods
+- [ ] Load prod data into the rinku environment

 ## How? (technical)

 - [x] Update graphql folder and API.ts

 - [x] Update use case